Getting On Board

 - Audio / Video

 Finally, it was important for the school to provide communication supports in all environments.
 The iPad may not be practical in the rain or out in the bright sun.
-Thus, installing playground communication boards ensured that AAC was always available.
-Cleo worked hard to design a custom board, and collaborated with SLP colleagues across the province, notably, Debra Woodland from Vancouver Island.
-The playground communication had the added benefit of expanding all children’s’ communication options.
-For example, learners who are new to English or kids who are upset or hurt, can point to a symbol to express themselves.
-As more children inadvertently point to the words and model on the playground board, Jolene will continuously improve communication with her talker.
+Thus, installing playground communication boards ensured that AAC was always accessible.
+Cleo worked hard to design a custom board while collaborating with SLP colleagues across the province, notably Debra Woodland from Vancouver Island.
+This playground board has the added benefit of expanding every child’s communication options.
+For example, learners new to English or those upset or hurt can point to a symbol to express themselves.
+As more students inadvertently point to the words, modeling on the playground board, Jolene will continue to improve her communication with her talker.

-Given so many opportunities to see AAC in use, we expect Jolene to continue to grow and thrive in Signal Hill Elementary.
+Given so many opportunities to see AAC in use, we expect Jolene to continue to grow and thrive at Signal Hill Elementary.

 Resource Overview